-This warranty does not extend to or cover scratches, indentations, damage by neglect or any other damage caused by improper handling, storage, installation, environmental extremes, improper maintenance, insufficient protection, misuse or improper alterations of the original manufactured product, water damage, fire, discoloration due to variations in the exposure to sunlight, furniture transfer marks on the floor, spiked heel shoes, pets, and insects.
-The damaged or otherwise unsatisfactory part of the floor which is subject to a claim under this warranty must not only be easily noticeable but cover at least 15% of the total floor area covered by the hardwood flooring in the application which is to be subject to a claim under this warranty.
-Checking and cracks caused by improper moisture control is not covered by this warranty as all wood floors will expand and contract with the change of seasons.
-Your warranty will not be valid if the hardwood floor is installed over a crawl space with an exposed earth floor, over radiant heat, or over an existing floor.
+This warranty does not extend to or cover scratches, indentations, damage by neglect or any other damage caused by improper handling, storage, installation, environmental extremes out side our acceptable ranges, improper maintenance, insufficient protection, misuse or improper alterations of the original manufactured product, water damage, fire damage, improper installation, improper use of infloor heating, substandard subfloors, discoloration due to variations in the exposure to sunlight, furniture transfer marks on the floor, spiked heel shoes, pets, and insects.
+Furthermore, checking and cracking caused by improper moisture control is not covered by this warranty as all wood floors will expand and contract with the change of seasons.
+In addition, your warranty will not be valid if our products are installed over an existing floor or a crawl space with an exposed earth floor, or improperly over radiant heat.